nchung22/hookrace-blog-platformer/README.md

    (i.e. each line adds to the height, the number of numbers in a line is the width)
 7. Read the lookup function for transforming world locations into tiles
 8. Convert from the two dimensional (nx, ny) = (col, row) values back into tiles index for tile lookup
+9. import, create, and add a Tilemap to the Game object

-> Bonus: verify that the width is the same in each line
+> Bonus: verify that the width is the same in each line/row of the tilemap

 ##### Objective 6: Player Physics

+New Game Concepts:
+* Collision Detection
+* The AABB

+Steps:

 1. Call the player update method from the game update method
+2. Use the tilemap to move the player by the new velocity determined by the physics logic

 Our physics engine is going to have the following traits:
 * gravity (constant acceleration)